 Statute of Limitations

 Equal Pay Act claims must be brought within two years unless it is proven that the employer “willfully” violated the law; if the employer willfully violated the law, the statute of limitations is extended to three years.
 See 29 U.S.C. § 255(a).
 A violation is “willful” where “the employer either knew or showed reckless disregard for the matter of whether its conduct was prohibited by the statute.”
-McLaughlin v.
-Richland Shoe Co., 486 U.S. 128, 133 (1988).
+See Simpson v.
+Merchants & Planters Bank, 441 F.3d 572, 580 (8th Cir.
+2006) (citing McLaughlin v.
+Richland Shoe Co., 486 U.S. 128, 133 (1988)).
 The recovery period is calculated backward from the date that the lawsuit is filed or from the date a consent to join form is filed on behalf of an opt-in plaintiff in a collective action pursuant to 29 U.S.C. § 216(b).
 The question of willfulness is a question for the jury.
 See Broadus, 226 F.3d at 944.
 The jury’s decision on “willfulness” is distinct from the district court’s decision to award liquidated damages.
 See id.

 Defenses